abravalheri/ini2toml/docs/dev-guide.rst

    ini2toml.processing =
        your_plugin = your_package.your_module:your_activate_function

-When using a `PEP 621`_-compliant backend, the following can be add to your ``pyproject.toml`` file:
+When using a :pep:`621`-compliant backend, the following can be add to your ``pyproject.toml`` file:

 .. code-block:: toml